-Deep Dive with Confidence
+PADI Deep Diver Specialty – Deep Dive with Confidence

 Please Note: The course does not include entry fees, boat fees, travel etc.

 At some point after learning to dive, most divers have an urge to dive deep.
-As adventurers, scuba divers may want to go deeper then they’ve ever gone to explore a wreck, take photos or simply to see what’s there.
-There are greater potential hazards that come with diving deeper and learning to recognize and deal with these risks is part of what you learn in the PADI Deep Diver Specialty course.
+As adventurers, scuba divers may want to go deeper than they’ve ever gone to explore a wreck, take photos or simply to see what’s there.
+There are greater potential hazards that come with diving deeper and learning to recognise and deal with these risks is part of what you learn in the PADI Deep Diver Specialty course.

 Deep diving also means different things to different scuba divers.
 For some it is any scuba dive deeper than 18 metres/60 feet and for others it is any scuba dive deeper than what they’ve done in the past.
 Whatever the definition, deep dives require planning and discipline in order to safely enjoy all the fantastic things that can be found.
 Here are some general tips and suggestions:

-- Check your air and depth gauges more often then on shallower dives.
+- Check your air and depth gauges more often than on shallower dives.
 You use your air from your scuba tank much faster at depth and you want to make sure that you don’t exceed your planned depth limit.

 - Watch yourself and your buddy for any signs of nitrogen narcosis.